 I don't recommend it.
 Why?
 Because chocolate contains cacao butter as well, which helps firming up the truffles.

-If you insist though, I would try 4 tbsp cocoa powder PLUS around 3 tbsp coconut oil (or, even better, cacao butter – if you can get hold of it) to increase the fat content.
+If you insist though, I would try 4 tablespoon cocoa powder PLUS around 3 tablespoon coconut oil (or, even better, cacao butter – if you can get hold of it) to increase the fat content.
 Taste and adjust if necessary.

 Note that I have not tried this myself yet.
 Also, if you use coconut oil, the end result will be softer.